Top 11 3D Laser Scanners for Scan to BIM

 The FARO Focus Premium not only facilitates fast data capture, but also subsequent data processing and sharing within teams.
 Scanner control and data processing can be done via the FARO Stream app for Android and iOS, while final data registration is done via FARO Scene, eliminating the need for office processing.

-Teledyne Optech Polaris
+Teledyne Optech CMS V500

-Teledyne Optech Polaris.
-Source: https://www.teledyneoptech.com/
+Teledyne Optech CMS V500.
+Source: https://www.teledyneoptech.com/products/terrestrial-lidar/cms-v500

 Max.
-Reach: 2 000 m
+Reach: 0,5 – 500 m

 Price: on request